mre/endler.dev/content/2022/zerocal/index.md

 +++
-title="zerocal - A Serverless Calendar App in Rust Running on shuttle.rs" subtitle="Create a calendar event from the convenience of your command line." date=2022-10-05 draft=false
+title="zerocal - A Serverless Calendar App in Rust Running on shuttle.rs" date=2022-10-05
+draft=false
 [taxonomies]
 tags=["dev", "rust"]
 [extra]
-credits = [
+subtitle="How to create a calendar event from the convenience of your command line. 🤖" credits = [
   { name = "Simon Brüggen", url="https://github.com/m3t0r" },
 ]